 On August 5, 2019 the USTR (United States Trade Representative) announced that product exclusions have been approved for S301 List 3 duties.
 The product exclusions are broken into ten new product-specific descriptions such as certain plastic containers, pet cages, shopping carts and inflatable kayaks and boats.

 Over 1,200 members of the trade community including importers, exporters, customs brokers, forwarders, carriers and various supporting businesses descended on Chicago July 22-24, 2019 to hear from the top leadership of the U.S.

-Supplement 1 from the Commodity Classification Standards Board has been posted.
-This notice lists various changes to NMFCs and packaging rules that will go into effect on April 27, 2019.
+Supplement 2 from the Commodity Classification Standards Board (CCSB) was posted on July 25, 2019.
+This notice lists various changes to National Motor Freight Classification (NMFC) standards and packaging rules that will go into effect on August 24, 2019.